 - Melt butter in a 4 to 6-quart pot over medium-low heat.

-- Stir in onions and garlic, cover, and cook until softened, but not browned.
+- Stir in onions and garlic, cover, and sauté until softened, but not browned.

-- Add flour, stir, and cook for one minute.
+- Add flour, stir, and cook for one minute to get rid of the raw flour taste.

 - Add two-thirds of the potatoes and mash with a potato masher.

-- Add cut potatoes to the soup and stir gently.
+- Add the potato bite size pieces to the soup and stir gently.

 - Cook until cut potatoes are warmed through.